piccobit/sisco/README.md

 ### Delete Area

-To delete an area the REST API endpoint `/api/v1/admin/delete/area/<area>` is available:
+To delete an area the following command needs to be executed:

 ***Note:*** An area can be only deleted if it does not contain any services.